-This large, rosy-brown, fleshy agaric has cap patches, white gills, a bulbous base and ring on stem.
-Bruising reddish, it grows solitary or scattered on soil in woods generally.
+This is a large, rosy-brown, fleshy agaric that has cap patches, white gills, a bulbous base and ring on stem.
+A significant characteristics is that it blush when bruised or cut, and is since also called the blusher.
+It grows solitary or scattered on soil in woods generally.

 pinkish brown with gray to pink patches on surface.
 At first it is sub-spherical, becoming convex and finally flattened.
 Flesh is moderately firm and white, becoming brownish pink where cut or damaged.
 Gills